I'll Be Home for Christmas (1998 film): Production

-In August of 1997, it was announced Jonathan Taylor Thomas was in final talks to star in a Christmas comedy film then titled I Won’t Be Home For Christmas.
-While the script was positioned as a vehicle for a “twentysomething” actor, Disney had the script re-written as a vehicle for Thomas as a “a Ferris Bueller-type prepschool upperclassman”.
+In August 1997, Jonathan Taylor Thomas was in final talks to star in a Christmas comedy film then titled I Won't Be Home For Christmas.
+While the script was positioned as a vehicle for a "twentysomething" actor, Disney had the script re-written as a vehicle for Thomas as a "a Ferris Bueller-type prepschool upperclassman".

 Release

 Box office

 I'll Be Home for Christmas made $3.9 million in its opening weekend, finishing at 6th at the box office.
-At the end of its run, the film grossed $12 million, against its $30 million budget, making it a box office bomb.
+At the end of its run, the film grossed $12 million, against its $30 million budget, making it a commercial failure.